AngusJohnson/Clipper2/Docs/readme.md

 # Clipper2

 This is a **pre-release beta version** of Clipper2.
-While my original <a href="https://sourceforge.net/projects/polyclipping/">**Clipper Library**</a> (i.e. versions 1 through to 6.4.2) was very functional, in many places it is/was messy.
-Clipper2 is a major rewrite.
+While my original <a href="https://sourceforge.net/projects/polyclipping/">**Clipper Library**</a> (i.e. versions 1 through to 6.4.2) was quite functional, the code was messy as it addressed numerous edge cases (pun intended). **Clipper2** is a major rewrite, and while the code is cleaner, it's still very complicated.<br>

 New features include:
 <ul>
   <li>Support for floating point coordinates.
-While the library still performs all clipping operations using integer coordinates that preserve numerical robustness, floating point conversions are now managed internally.
+While the library still performs all clipping operations using integer coordinates (to preserve numerical robustness), floating point conversions can now managed by the library.
   <li>There's more complete and more efficient removal of spikes and micro-self-intersections, and better merging of touching polygons from clipping solutions.
-(The latter has just been added to the Delphi code).
   <li>And it's even a bit faster.
 </ul>
 <br>

-These changes also affect how the library is used, including:
+There are also changes in how the library is used, including:
 1. The <code>cInt</code> type used for path coordinates has been replaced with native 64bit integer types (<code>long</code>, <code>Int64</code> or <code>int64_t</code>).
 2. The <code>IntPoint</code> and <code>IntRect</code> types have also been renamed <code>Point64</code> and <code>Rect64</code> respectively.
-There is new support for floating point coordinates, with the new PointD and RectD classes indicating double float values.
+There's support for floating point coordinates, with the new PointD and RectD classes indicating *double* float values.
 3. The <code>PolyFillType</code> enumeration has been renamed <code>FillRule</code>.
 4. The Clipper class no longer has <code>AddPath</code> and <code>AddPaths</code> methods.
 These have been replaced with <code>AddSubject</code>, <code>AddOpenSubject</code> and <code>AddClip</code> methods.
 5. The <code>Clipper</code> class's <code>Execute</code> parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
 (The second FillRule parameter was almost never needed and probably confusing).
 6. Collinear vertices are retained by default, in contrast to the default behavior of Clipper1.
 7. While the Clipper class remains integral to all clipping routines, most clipping can now be performed using simple functions that hide Clipper class construction and use.
 8. The <code>Polytree</code> class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.
-9. When offestting open paths, the meaning of the offset <code>delta</code> has changed.
-This value now represents the <i>total</i> offset width and makes it equivalent to <code>line width</code>.
+9. The scale of the <code>delta</code> parameter has changed when offestting *open* paths.
+This value now represents the <i>total</i> offset width so it's now equivalent to <code>line width</code>.

 ## Additional notes: